toaderflorin/florintoader/_posts/2017-12-21-higher-mathematics.markdown

 ![rot2](/images/manifold.PNG){:class="img-responsive"}

-Lie groups are groups in which the elements of the group also make a *differentiable* or [smooth manifold](https://en.wikipedia.org/wiki/Differentiable_manifold).
+Lie groups are groups in which the elements of the group also form a *differentiable* or [smooth manifold](https://en.wikipedia.org/wiki/Differentiable_manifold).
 That simply means the manifold is continuous (it doesn't have any holes in it) and its surface is smooth, meaning that there aren't any jagged angles.

 <!-- Groups in and of themselves tend to be quite abstract and *representation theory* is a way to make them more tractable and intuitive.
 In representation theory, the elements of the group can be represented by matrices which are essentially geometric transformations.